DallanQ/brass_birmingham_1/Manual.md

 4. If you build a:

-#### Coal Mine Or Iron Works
+- Coal Mine Or Iron Works
-Place coal or iron (from the General Supply) onto the Industry tile, equal to the quantity shown in the bottom right corner of the tile.
+Place coal or iron cube(from the General Supply) onto the Industry tile, equal to the quantity shown in the bottom right corner of the tile.

-#### Brewery
+- Brewery
 Place 1 beer barrel on the Industry tile if it is built during the Canal Era, or 2 beer barrels if it is built during the Rail Era.

-#### Moving Coal and Iron to the Market
+#### Moving Coal and Iron to the Market (page 9)

 If you build either a:

-- Coal Mine that is connected to any Merchant space (even those without Merchant tiles);
+- Coal Mine that is connected to any Merchant space double arrows symbol(even those without Merchant tiles);

 Or